Merzasphor/MWSE/docs/source/types/tes3game.md

 ### `worldSceneGraphRoot`

+*Read-only*.
 Access to the root of the scene graph.

 **Returns**: